Alabama State University Athletics

 Shay Holmes finished with 14 points to pace UAPB (2-11, 1-2).
 Jasmine Abrams (11) and Jasmine Blanks (10) also chipped in double-digit performances in a loss.

 The Lady Lions roared out of the gates building a 9-1 lead over the opening four minutes of the game.
-The Lady Hornets missed their first four shots and committed five turnovers during Pine Bluff’s surge.
-Tandria Milton drilled a three-pointer with 14:59 left in the first half to halt the ASU slump.
+The Lady Hornets missed their first four shots and committed five turnovers during Pine Bluff's surge.

 UAPB maintained a lead for most of the first half, leading by as many as nine points, before Alabama State began to slowly chip away at the lead.
 A jumper by Jackson with 3:18 left in the half put the Lady Hornets in front for the first time in the game, 26-25.

-The score remained close for the rest of the half with Jakayla Hill’s layup at the buzzer sending ASU into the break with a 32-30 advantage.
+Jakayla Hill's layup at the buzzer sending ASU into the break with a 32-30 advantage.

 After a quick three-point play gave the Lady Hornets a five-point edge early in the second half, the Lady Lions answered with an 8-0 run to regain the lead.
 UAPB held the lead for the next three minutes of play, but ASU fought back to retake a lead with over 13 minutes remaining that it would never relinquish.